Tips for Traveling With Diabetes

 On the Road Foot Care

-- Pack at least two pairs of shoes so you can change shoes often.
-Changing shoes helps prevent blisters and sore pressure points.
+- Pack at least two pairs of shoes so you can change them often.
+This will help prevent blisters and sore pressure points.

 - Pack comfortable shoes, socks, and a first aid kit to treat minor foot injuries.

 - Do not go barefoot.
 Instead, wear shoes that are specially made for ocean or beach walking.
-Protect your feet at all times when you are walking by the pool, in the park, on the beach, or swimming in the ocean.
+Protect your feet at all times when you’re walking by the pool, in the park, on the beach, or swimming in the ocean.

-If an emergency occurs and you do not know where to go, try to reach the American consulate, the Red Cross, or a local medical school.
-Learn certain phrases in the local language such as: "I need help" or "I have diabetes, where is the hospital?" or "I need sugar."
+If you have an emergency and you don’t know where to go, try to reach the American consulate, the Red Cross, or a local medical school.
+Try to learn helpful phrases in the local language such as: "I need help" or "I have diabetes, where is the hospital?" or "I need sugar."

-Another resource for English speakers who need to find medical assistance is the International Association for Medical Assistance to Travelers (IAMAT) (www.iamat.org).
-IAMAT can be reached at 716-754 4883.
+Another resource for English speakers who need to find medical help is the International Association for Medical Assistance to Travelers (IAMAT) (www.iamat.org).
+You can reach IAMAT at 716-754 4883.